Chocolate Maple Bars

 - In a large bowl, cream the shortening, syrup and sugar until light and fluffy.
 Beat in the eggs, milk and vanilla.
 Combine the flour, baking powder and salt; add to creamed mixture and mix well.
 Remove half of the batter to another bowl.

-- Combine melted chocolate and pecans; stir into one bowl of batter.
+- Combine melted chocolate and pecans; stir into 1 bowl of batter.
 Spread into a greased 13x9-in. baking pan.
 Add coconut to remaining batter.
 Spread carefully over chocolate batter.

 - Bake at 350° until a toothpick inserted in the center comes out clean, about 25 minutes.
 Cool completely on a wire rack.